 Top to bottom, PenFed might be the most well-rounded option on this list.
 It offers both brick-and-mortar and modern online features, and it draws out some of the best aspects of both.

-Aside from a low minimum deposit at opening, PenFed doesn’t have minimum balance requirements.
+Aside from a low minimum deposit at the opening, PenFed doesn’t have minimum balance requirements.
 It also steers clear of monthly maintenance fees and gives plenty of options for ATM transactions.
 Members can make fee-free withdrawals at any Allpoint or Co-Op ATM location.

 PenFed also offers more flexibility when it comes to overdrafts.
-With a Free Checking account, you can open up a fee-free, fixed interest line of credit if you need to.
+With a Free Checking account, you can open up a fee-free, fixed-interest line of credit if you need to.

 While all of that is great, PenFed’s biggest selling point is its online savings account.
 With a 0.60% APY, a $5 minimum opening deposit, and no monthly fee, this account is as good as any you can find with an online-only bank.

 - Chase Premier Savings

 Chances are you’ve heard of Chase Bank, but did you know Chase offers special perks for members of the military?
 Service members have access to the same accounts as civilians, along with a few extra benefits.